ontochem/ChemIC/README.md

 - Exposes an endpoint /classification for accepting chemical images and returning the predicted class.

 ### C) Image Classification Client (`client.py`):
-- facilitates the interaction between the client and the ChemIC web-server.
-The client sends to server the path to an image file or directory, and the server processes the images, providing the client with the recognition results.
+- Interact with the ChemIC web-server.
+The client sends to server the path to an image file or directory with images, and the server classifies the images, providing the client with the recognition results.

 ## Requirements